Coping With Holiday Stress: 11 Parenting Tips

 - Do they really need all this extra time from me at work NOW?

-- How can I get my parents to get me that iPhone?
+- How can I get my parents to get me that smartphone or tablet?

 - Why can’t Mom and Dad (divorced last year) just not speak, or decide on who stays where and when and with whom?